TrenchBoot/TrenchBoot.github.io/docs/user-docs/install_aem.md

 enabled = 1
 ```

-The key specified in the file must be downloaded and imported to RPM:
+The specified key must be downloaded and imported to RPM:

 ```bash
 qvm-run --pass-io sys-net \